Death Cab for Cutie: Codes and Keys (2010–2012)

-Departure of Walla and Kintsugi (2013–2016)
+Walla's departure and Kintsugi (2013–2016)

 On October 11, 2013, they began working on their eighth studio album, produced by Rich Costey.
-In an interview with Stereogum, Gibbard said of the new album, "I do think from start to finish it's a much better record than Codes And Keys.
+In an interview with Stereogum, Gibbard said of the new album, "I do think from start to finish it's a much better record than Codes and Keys.
 If that record turned anybody off, I feel pretty strongly that this one could win them back.
 There are threads in this one that connect back to our earliest stuff that people love."

 As part of the 2014 Record Store Day, the band released its first live album, a vinyl-only double LP recorded during various 2012 tour dates with Magik*Magik Orchestra.
 Included within the packaging was a code for a digital download of the recording.

 On August 13, 2014, after 17 years as a member of Death Cab for Cutie, guitarist and songwriter Chris Walla decided to part ways with the band, with his last performance occurring on September 13, 2014, at the Rifflandia Music Festival in Victoria, British Columbia.
-In a 2015 interview, Walla explained that he left the band because he found himself disinterested in the music they were working on for Kintsugi.
-He critiqued the songs as “flat,” none of his ideas seemed to be sticking, and he felt the band needed an infusion of fresh blood; "I was really dissatisfied with where the Death Cab stuff had gotten to when I quit as producer, and that’s why I quit."
+In a 2015 interview, Walla explained that he left the band because he found himself uninterested in the music they were working on for Kintsugi.
+He critiqued the songs as "flat," none of his ideas seemed to be sticking, and he felt the band needed an infusion of fresh blood; "I was really dissatisfied with where the Death Cab stuff had gotten to when I quit as producer, and that’s why I quit."
 Walla plans to "continue making music, producing records, and erring on the side of benevolence and beauty whenever possible."
 When asked in an interview about Walla's involvement in the eighth album, McGerr confirmed that Walla "played on everything and has been involved all the way through, even in the mixing.
 Even though he's played his last show with us, he's still been involved in everything involving this record."

 On January 12, 2015, the band officially announced the album, titled Kintsugi, which was released on March 31, 2015.
 Kintsugi was nominated for the Grammy Award for Best Rock Album.
 The band toured Kintsugi across the world through September 2016, with new touring members Dave Depper (guitar/keyboards/backing vocals) and Zac Rae (keyboards/guitar) replacing Walla.
 The album was the first since Gibbard's highly publicized divorce from actress Zooey Deschanel, which is believed to have been a major influence on several of the album's songs.